And since all of the meals are pre-portioned, there is no weighing, measuring, or counting calories and points.

 • Zesty Herb Snack Mix

-On NutriSystem, you add-in fresh fruit, vegetables, salads, and dairy items.
+On NutriSystem, you add fresh fruit, vegetables, salads, and dairy items.

 *foods subject to change

 Easier, Healthier.
 Now with a unique, heart-healthy ingredient and more crave-busting power to tackle hunger.
 So you can eat what you love, feel full longer, and lose weight.
-Nutrisystem, simply their best diet food program ever!
+Nutrisystem is only their best diet food program ever!

 Nutrition For The Elderly

 Author: Jenny Gill

-Healthy eating and nutrition for the elderly are greatly impacted by several factors, one of them being a change in body composition.
-During the later years in life, the body will lose bone and muscle and gain fat because the hormones aren’t very active anymore.
+Healthy eating and nutrition for the elderly are significantly impacted by several factors, including changing body composition.
+The body will lose bone and muscle during the later years of life and gain fat because the hormones aren’t very active anymore.

-The information below will help you to lead a healthy life – no matter how old you may be.
+The information below will help you lead a healthy life – no matter how old you may be.

-1. Water: Water is the body decreases with age, so many older folks will become dehydrated very easily.
-Sometimes they won’t feel thirsty, while other times it’s too much work to pour a glass of water.
+1. Water: Water in the body decreases with age, so many older folks will quickly become dehydrated.
+Sometimes they won’t feel thirsty, while other times, it’s too much work to pour a glass of water.
 With this in mind, it’s recommended that they drink at least 1 ounce of water for every 2.2 pounds of weight.

-2. Protein: At this stage in life, protein is very important.
+2. Protein: At this stage in life, protein is essential.

-Protein is needed to support a healthy immune system and prevent the wasting of muscle.
-Since energy needs are less, older folks should eat high-quality protein such as eggs, lean meats, poultry, and fish.
+Protein is needed to support a healthy immune system and prevent muscle wasting.
+Since energy needs are more minor, older folks should eat high-quality protein such as eggs, lean meats, poultry, and fish.

-3. Carbs and fiber: Carbohydrates are the main source of energy for the entire body.
+3. Carbs and fiber: Carbohydrates are the primary energy source for the entire body.
 You can find carbs in bread, cereals, pasta, and other grain products.
-A diet that’s high in fiber and water will help to prevent constipation as well.
+A diet that’s high in fiber and water will help prevent constipation.

 4. Fat: Fat intake for the elderly should be limited, not eliminated.
 You can limit fat by choosing lean meats, low-fat dairy products, and food preparation methods that don’t include frying.

-5. Iron: For the elderly, iron deficiency can be seen with those who aren’t eating much.
-Good sources for iron include lean red meats or breakfast cereals.
+5. Iron: For the elderly, iron deficiency can be seen in those who aren’t eating much.
+Good sources of iron include lean red meats or breakfast cereals.